 Travis Gleinig, United Methodist Communities

-These LeadingAge and CAST Partners, Supporters, and Associates may be able to help your organization with cybersecurity:
+These LeadingAge Partners and Associates with CAST Focus may be able to help your organization with cybersecurity:

 - Have you performed a cybersecurity risk analysis, or HIPAA risk analysis (if applicable) in the past year or two?